 \section{Conclusion}

-The burgeoning interest in the field of 3D Gaussian Splatting (3DGS) has precipitated the emergence of a myriad of related downstream tasks and technologies, thereby contributing to an increasing complexity and confusion within the domain, which manifest in various forms, including the similar motivations across different works; the incorporation of similar technologies across disparate tasks; and the nuanced differences and interconnections between various technologies.
-In this survey, we endeavor to systematically categorize existing works based on their underlying motivations and critically discuss the associated technologies.
-Our objective is to elucidate common challenges across different tasks and technologies, thereby providing a coherent framework for comprehending this rapidly evolving field.
-This survey aspires to serve as an invaluable resource for both newcomers and seasoned practitioners, facilitating navigation and effective engagement with recent advancements.
-Additionally, we identify and highlight prospective avenues for future research, aiming to inspire continued innovation and exploration in 3DGS.
+The burgeoning interest in the field of 3D Gaussian Splatting (3DGS) has precipitated the emergence of a myriad of related downstream tasks and technologies, thereby contributing to increasing complexity and confusion within the domain.
+This complexity manifests in various forms, including similar motivations across different works, the incorporation of similar technologies across disparate tasks, and the nuanced differences and interconnections between various technologies.
+This survey systematically categorizes existing works based on their motivations and critically discusses associated technologies.
+Our objective is to elucidate common challenges across tasks and technologies, providing a coherent framework for understanding this evolving field.
+Additionally, we highlight prospective research avenues to inspire continued innovation in 3DGS.